 #6- The Holiday Party.
 For some the best part of membership is getting together with other local art persons and dancing, eating and celebrating our community.

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
+Leave a Review: Review the business on their Facebook page or Google Local Business.
 This helps others in making informed decisions.